Deformation from zinc to zirconium: Acknowledgment

 \section{Acknowledgment}

 SC acknowledges support from the UK STFC and the Royal Society.
 TRR acknowledges the Grant PID2021-127890NB- I00 funded by MCIN/AEI/10.13039/501100011033, and the support of the GSI-Darmstadt computer facilities.
+This article is based on work presented at the symposium ``Direct Reactions and Spectroscopy with Hydrogen Targets: Past 10 years at the RIBF and Future Prospects'', 31st July to 4th August 2023, and supported by the IOP and the JSPS London Symposium and Seminar Scheme (award number: JBUK028).